 *This is the audio version of the transcript if listening is a preference over reading.

-The Retainer Splint is made of a durable acrylic material and is ideal for long term use to protect teeth from wearing down from grinding and clenching.
+We make the Retainer Splint from a durable acrylic material, and it serves as an ideal option for long-term use in protecting teeth from wearing down due to grinding and clenching.
 It also helps to keep the teeth straight.
 Dr. Chang will advise you if this is suitable for you or your child.